 The nature and content of the report will vary between the different levels of service and subject property. (see Section 4 of the Home Survey Standard).

-A Home Survey Level Three report does make general recommendations in respect of the priority and likely timescales for necessary work and gives an indication of likely costs.
+A Home Survey Level Three report does make general recommendations in respect of the priority and likely timescales for necessary work and could provide an indication of costs, if this is agreed as an additional service.

 The RICS Home Survey Level Three report, description of service and associated documents can be found here.